MGSimard/vertexdb/README.md

 - Verification that the report still exists, and that it is still in a "pending" state (Could've changed since last page refresh).
 - If no longer exists, throw an error indicating as such - if still exists but no longer "pending", throw an error indicating as such.
 - If checks pass, soft-delete the submission by adding sql`now()` to its deleted_at column.
-- Then, update the current report's status to "Approved"
+- Then, update the current report's status to "Approved".
 - Finally, update all other reports against this submission to status "collateral" - this indicates that these reports were batch-accepted due to the acceptance of another report.
 This avoids possible confusion if:
   - They were all to be accepted, you would lose context as to which one was truly responsible, and non-sensical reports could be marked as accepted.
   - They were all to be denied, reports that make sense but weren't responsible would be marked as denied - which could be confusing.